William Manley

 Surgeon General William George Nicholas Manley, (17 December 1831 – 16 November 1901) was a British Army officer, surgeon and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He received awards from several other countries, and is the only person to have been awarded both the VC and the Iron Cross.
+He received awards from several other countries and is the only person to have been awarded both the VC and the Iron Cross.

 Early life

-Manley was born in Dublin, Ireland, on 17 December 1831, the second son of the Reverend William Nicholas Manley, his mother being a daughter of Dr. Brown of the Army Medical Staff.
+Manley was born on 17 December 1831 in Dublin, Ireland, the second son of the Reverend William Nicholas Manley; his mother was a daughter of Dr. Brown of the Army Medical Staff.
 He was educated at the Blackheath Proprietary School and became a member of the Royal College of Surgeons of England in 1851.

 Military career

-In 1854 Manley joined the army medical staff, and was attached to the Royal Regiment of Artillery serving in Crimea.
+In 1854 Manley joined the army medical staff and was attached to the Royal Regiment of Artillery serving in Crimea.
 He was present for the Siege of Sevastopol during the Crimean War.
 He was later posted with his regiment in New Zealand.

 Victoria Cross

-Manley was 32 years old, and an assistant surgeon in the Royal Regiment of Artillery during the Waikato-Hauhau Maori War, New Zealand when the following deed took place on 29 April 1864 near Tauranga, New Zealand, during the assault on the rebel pā ("pah") Gate Pā, for which he was awarded the VC.
+Manley was 32 years old, an assistant surgeon in the Royal Regiment of Artillery during the Waikato-Hauhau Maori War, New Zealand, when the following deed took place on 29 April 1864 near Tauranga, New Zealand, during the assault on the rebel pā ("pah") Gate Pā, for which he was awarded the VC.

 For his conduct during the assault on the Rebel Pah, near Tauranga, New Zealand, on the 29th of April last, in most nobly risking his own life, according to the testimony of Commodore Sir William Wiseman, Bart., C.B., in his endeavour to save that of the late Commander Hay, of the Royal Navy, and others.

 Having volunteered to accompany the storming party into the Pah, he attended on that Officer when he was carried away, mortally wounded, and then volunteered to return, in order to see if he could find any more wounded.
 It is stated that he was one of the last Officers to leave the Pah.

-He also served in the same war under Sir Trevor Chute, and was present at the assault and capture of the Okotukou, Putahi, Otapawe, and Waikohou Pahs.
+He served in the same war under Sir Trevor Chute and was present at the assault and capture of the Okotukou, Putahi, Otapawe, and Waikohou Pahs.
 For his services on these occasions he was again mentioned in dispatches and promoted to staff surgeon.